 Join library staff for discussions with writers, public figures, library workers and other notable people.

 A biweekly series produced and curated by Toronto Public Library, celebrating 40 years of the Toronto International Festival of Authors (TIFA).
 Episodes feature recorded on-stage interviews, readings or panel discussions with some of the 20th century's best-known writers and thinkers.

-NEW: Want to see your favourite authors, learn something new or connect with other readers?
-We now have online programs!
+Want to see your favourite authors, learn something new or connect with other readers?
+We have online programs!

 From author talks to book clubs to webinars to story times, this is the place to find live and recorded online programs from your library.